Mintplex-Labs/openai-assistant-swarm/README.md

 </p>

 ## What is the Swarm Manager
 OpenAI's assistant API unlocks an incredible convience for developers who are building autonomous AI assistants or commonly called "Agents".
 This Node JS Library unlocks your entire registry of custom agents and their functions via a single API call.
-One agent "manager" can now easily delegate work to one or many other assistants concurrently.
+One agent "manager" can now easily delegate work to one or many other assistants in parallel in a smart and quick way so you can handle actions from delegated tasks easily.

 All of the mental overhead of managing which assistant does what is now handled and wrapped up with a bow.